 We discover ourselves in our own eyes, and in the eyes of others; we discover that we are both unique, and in many ways the same as others.
-We realize that what we think makes us difficult, 83

-1 What called me to become a Soulmaking Community leader? wrong or bad is what makes us human and relatable.
+We realize that what we think makes us difficult, wrong or bad is what makes us human and relatable.
 We can only come to find these truths through connection and sharing, and that is what lies at the heart of our Soulmaking Groups.

+Group facilitators will be provided meeting scripts that encourage interactive discussion on the following topics:

+- Soul Letters

+- Meditation

+- Yoga

+- Basic Goodness

+- Victim Consciousness

+- Alchemy

+- Forgiveness

-Group facilitators will be provided meeting scripts that encourage interactive discussion on the following topics: Soul Letters 2 What are the gifts I would offer to another in the program?
-Meditation Yoga Basic Goodness Victim Consciousness Alchemy Forgiveness 3 What are the gifts I would receive by stepping into this position?
-Soulmaker Movement Principles If you're interested in becoming a Soulmaking Group Facilitator, fill out the application on the next page and submit it to the mailing address below or electronically.
+- Soulmaker Movement Principles

+If you're interested in becoming a Soulmaking Group Facilitator, fill out the application on the next page and submit it to the mailing address below or electronically.

 We look forward to working with you!

-4 What words of encouragement would I have wanted to hear going into this program, that I can now pass on to another?
-Unconditional Freedom Project 1275 4th Street #3220 Santa Rosa, CA 95404 5 What do I envision for this community I'm helping create?
+Unconditional Freedom Project 1275 4th Street #4501 Santa Rosa, CA 95404